ctrueden/stepml/README.md

 .sm, .ssc, and .dwi files and use them to train models for accurate difficulty prediction and rating standardization across multiple historical rating scales.

-For details, see documentation in the `spec` directory.
+For details, see documentation in the `doc` directory.